Listening to the voice of Lancastrians in new play touring the county now

 From Blackpool to Skelmersdale taking in Lancaster, Preston, Euxton and Burnley, this play, which features the verbatim words of local residents, catches contemporary Lancashire life in all its variety.

-The realities of seaside decline, racism, adolescent disenchantment and ambition, old age coping with change and the shifting industrial landcape are among issues raised and commented on.
+The realities of seaside decline, racism, adolescent disenchantment and ambition, old age. coping with change and the shifting industrial landscape are among issues raised and commented on.

 The production, brought to the county by Chorley based Junction 8 Theatre, is at once thought provoking and entertaining, growing in strength and momentum as the play progresses.